BindBC/bindbc-sdl/README.md

 Replace `staticBC` with `dynamicBC` to enable `-betterC` support with the dynamic bindings.

-When not using DUB to manage your project, first use DUB to compile the BindBC libraries with the `dynamicBC` or `staticBC` configuration, then pass `-betterC` to the compiler when building your project (and `BindSDL_Static` if you used the `staticBC` configuration).
+When not using DUB to manage your project, first use DUB to compile the BindBC libraries with the `dynamicBC` or `staticBC` configuration, then pass `-betterC` to the compiler when building your project (and `-version=BindSDL_Static` if you used the `staticBC` configuration).

 ## Loading from outside the DLL search path on Windows
 The SDL libraries load some dependency DLLs dynamically in the same way that BindBC can load libraries dynamically.
 There is an issue that can arise on Windows when putting some of the SDL DLLs in a subdirectory of your executable directory.
 That is, if your executable is in, e.g., the directory `myapp`, and the SDL DLLs are in, e.g., the directory `myapp\libs`, you may find that one or more of the SDL libraries fails to load.
 To solve or prevent this problem, take the following steps.